-Net Change in Fund Balances - Governmental Funds \$ 5,978,699 Amounts reported for governmental activities in the Statement of Activities are differe because: nt Governmental funds report tax revenues when collected.
-However, in the Statement Activities, revenue is recorded in the accounting period for which the taxes are levied. of (36,700) Governmental funds report penalty and interest revenue on property taxes when collecte However, in the Statement of Activities, revenue is recorded when penalties and interest a (6,632) assessed.
-(0,032) Contributions due from another governmental entity are not considered a current financi resource in the governmental funds, but are reported as revenues in the Statement 270 000 Activities.
+Net Change in Fund Balances - Governmental Funds \$ 5,978,699 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report tax revenues when collected.
+However, in the Statement of Activities, revenue is recorded in the accounting period for which the taxes are levied.
+(36,700) Governmental funds report penalty and interest revenue on property taxes when collected.
+However, in the Statement of Activities, revenue is recorded when penalties and interest are assessed.
+(6,632) assessed.
+(0,052) Contributions due from another governmental entity are not considered a current financial resource in the governmental funds, but are reported as revenues in the Statement of 070.000 Activities.
 270,000 Governmental funds do not account for depreciation.
-However, in the Statement of N Position, capital assets are depreciated and depreciation expense is recorded in the Stateme of Activities.
-111 (1,585,677) Governmental funds report capital expenditures as expenditures in the period purchase d.
-However, in the Statement of Net Position, capital assets are increased by new purchases an nd the Statement of Activities is not affected.
-2,379,086 Governmental funds report bond insurance costs as expenditures and bond premiums as a other financing sources in the year received.
-However, in the Statement of Net Positio bond insurance and bond premiums are amortized over the life of the bonds and the curre n, year amortized portion is recorded in the Statement of Activities.
-IIL (461,419) Governmental funds report bond principal payments as expenditures.
-However, in the Statement of Net Position, bond principal payments are reported as decreases in long-terms. liabilities.
-2,415,000 Governmental funds report interest expenditures on long-term debt as expenditures in the year paid.
+However, in the Statement of Net Position, capital assets are depreciated and depreciation expense is recorded in the Statement of Activities.
+(1,585,677) Governmental funds report capital expenditures as expenditures in the period purchased.
+However, in the Statement of Net Position, capital assets are increased by new purchases and the Statement of Activities is not affected.
+2,379,086 Governmental funds report bond insurance costs as expenditures and bond premiums as an other financing sources in the year received.
+However, in the Statement of Net Position, bond insurance and bond premiums are amortized over the life of the bonds and the current year amortized portion is recorded in the Statement of Activities.
+(461,419) Governmental funds report bond principal payments as expenditures.
+However, in the Statement of Net Position, bond principal payments are reported as decreases in long-term liabilities.
+2,415,000 2,113,000 Governmental funds report interest expenditures on long-term debt as expenditures in the year paid.
 However, in the Statement of Net Position, interest is accrued on the long-term debt through fiscal year-end.
-6,803 Governmental funds report bond proceeds as other financing sources.
-Issued bonds increa long-term liabilities in the Statement of Net Position. se (16,450,000) Governmental funds report the payment to the refunded bond escrow agent as an oth financing use and an expense.
-However, the refunding of outstanding bonds decreases lon term liabilities in the Statement of Net Positon.
-10,109,380 Change in Net Position - Governmental Activities \$ 2,618,540
+6,803 0,005 Governmental funds report bond proceeds as other financing sources.
+Issued bonds increase long-term liabilities in the Statement of Net Position.
+(16,450,000) Governmental funds report the payment to the refunded bond escrow agent as an other financing use and an expense.
+However, the refunding of outstanding bonds decreases long-term liabilities in the Statement of Net Positon.
+10,109,380 ው Change in Net Position - Governmental Activities \$ 2,618,540